ShanshanLi-cobo/cobo-waas2-java-sdk/docs/SwapReceivingTransaction.md

 # SwapReceivingTransaction

-The transaction that delivers the swapped or bridged assets to the destination address.
+Receiving transaction information for the swap activity.

 ## Properties